Shift3/boilerplate-client-react/wiki/Boilerplate-Features.md

 ### Multi-Tenancy

 The boilerplate supports multi-tenancy.
-This feature is unobtrusive if it's not necessary....z
+This feature is unobtrusive if it's not necessary.

 ### Administrator Only Section